Terminating Hybrid Tableaus for Ordered Models: Introduction

 \subsection{Organization of the Paper}

 The rest of this paper is organized as follows.
 Section \ref{secpreliminaries} reviews the semantics of hybrid logic and basic tableau calculus proposed in \cite{bolander2007}.
 Section \ref{secSPO} introduces a tableau calculus $\tableauIF$ for strict partially ordered models.
 Sections \ref{secUSPO} and \ref{secPO} give proofs of completeness and termination for tableau calculi $\tableauIFD$ and $\tableauPO$ corresponding to unbounded strict partially ordered models and partially ordered models, respectively.
+Section \ref{sec:TO} shows the completeness and termination for a tableau calculus $\tableauTO$ with respect to the totally ordered models and indicates the proof of that of $\tableauIFT$ corresponding to strictly totally ordered models.
 Section \ref{secfuture} outlines some future prospects of this research.